A BRIEF HISTORY OF LIFE IN REME

 looked like a bomb had hit it.
 If the

-room inspection Officer noticed some thing not quite correct on your bed lay
+room inspection Officer noticed some thing not

-out, the N.C.O. that accompanied him would tip the whole lot on the floor
+quite correct on your bed lay out, the N.C.O. that accompanied him would tip

-then you would have to set it all out again and wait for the N.C.O to come
+the whole lot on the floor then you would have to set it all out again and

-and check it again and have a little word in your ear like “If I have to tell
+wait for the N.C.O to come and check it again and have a little word in your

-were ready for small arms training.
-We
+said we were ready for small arms training.

-Bayonet, complete with shoulder strap and cleaning kit.
+Rifle and Bayonet, complete with shoulder strap and cleaning kit.

 We